 - Federal loans.
 Federal loans must be repaid after you graduate.
 They come in two forms.
 Subsidized loans do not accrue interest as long as you are in school at least half-time.
 Your eligibility for subsidized loans is based on financial need.
 Unsubsidized loans do accrue interest while you are in school, so you may end up with more debt and larger monthly payments.

 - Grants.
 Federal grants, including the Pell Grant, are need-based awards that you do not have to repay.
-The maximum Pell Grant award for the 2019-2020 school year is $6,195.
+The new maximum Pell Grants are up to $6895 for the 2022-2023 year.
+The maximum EFC to receive a Pell Grant is up to 6207 for full-time students.
+A smaller EFC may be required if you enroll in less-than-full-time hours.
 Oklahoma Students are also eligible for the Oklahoma Tuition Aid Grant, which offers SNU students an annual award of $1,300.
 Some students may be eligible for additional grants through employers, private businesses, and various organizations, but the application process and award eligibility for these grants varies.

 - Employer assistance.
 Some employers offer tuition matching or reimbursement, particularly if your degree is relevant to your job.